TestQuality Blog

 ElementNotVisibleException

-This Exception occurs, when the locators (i.e. id / xpath / css selectors etc) we have provided in the Selenium Program code is trying to find the web element which is in hidden from displaying on the page.
+This Exception occurs when the locators (i.e. id / xpath / css selectors etc) we have provided in the Selenium Program code is trying to find the web element that is hidden from displaying on the page.
 For example, there is no button displayed on the web page and if there is HTML code related to the button, then on trying to find the button using locators of the button by executing the Selenium Code, we get ElementNotVisibleException .

 Click here to understand ElementNotVisibleException in a detailed and practical manner.